hacker1024/gibadb/README.md

 1. Open a terminal (or command prompt)
 2. Run `gibadb`
+3. Accept any required licenses
-3. Add the required lines to your PATH
+4. Add the required lines to your PATH

 ### Options